EthanStoneman21/Project1_CSC4710/README.md

 **Project description**

-Consider to create the user table using the following CREATE TABLE stmt (feel free to revise it):
+Consider to create the user table using the following CREATE TABLE stmt:

 ```SQL
 CREATE TABLE Users (